"Why would l validate? Especially when they don’t deserve it!"

 Why in the world would I control my reaction to match theirs?
 Some people worry that doing so would reinforce a patient’s need for attention.
 The problem is, if that hypothesis is true, then the patient will need to increase the severity of the cutting in order to gain my attention…not a great setup.
 My grimace is a validation that yes, that looks painful.
 Yes, you hurt yourself.
 And yes, it is abnormal.
 Stop trying to change people’s behavior by inhibiting your own normal, natural reactions.
 That’s just weird.

-Reason #3: Because it’s easier than fighting.
+Reason no. 3: Because it’s easier than fighting.

 Once you get the hang of it, you’ll see you can pretty much validate in your sleep.
 Even if you mess up, you can always recover immediately by validating how much it must suck for them to have to deal with your mess up.
 This can be super helpful in bringing strong emotions down a notch.
 The key is to take yourself (and your ego) out of the equation.
 If you fully commit to not taking anything personally, you can save a ton of effort you would have wasted in trying to win.
 It is literally possible to validate ANYTHING.